AtlasDevLabs/currentlytalking/README.md

 # Optimization

-i need to optimize the script a bit more to be worth adding but its a good script none the less
+Script is Currently at (0.07-0.09ms) need to optimize the script a bit more to be worth adding but its a good script none the less